-Fig. 2.
-Energy saving at HQ of Matsushita Works

-As discussed above, the sensor and actuator networks are not separated or isolated network, anymore.
+Figure 3.
+Energy saving at HQ of Matsushita Works As discussed above, the sensor and actuator networks are not separated or isolated network, anymore.
 They are interconnected to each other, and they are going to be networked with the usual information network and with the Internet, in order to achieve more cost effective and functional rich system operation, as well as to generate new function or services.
 The larger sharing of sensor information among various facility networks leads to better and more cost effective and attractive system operation.

-3 Live E!
-Project

-3.1 Overview of Live E!
-Project

-Live E!
-Project [5] is a R&D consortium founded by WIDE project and IPv6 Promotion Council, Japan.
-This project is aiming to establish the platform to share all digital information, generated by sensor devices all over the world.
-Now, these devices are installed and operated individually by each organization.
+3. Live E!
+Project [5] 3.1 Overview of Live E!
+Project Live E!
+Project, www.live-e.org, is a R&D consortium founded by WIDE project and IPv6 Promotion Council, Japan.
+This project is aiming to establish the platform to share all the digital information, generated by any digital devices on the Internet and on the globe.
+These digital devices are autonomously installed and operated by individual and by organizations.
 The information should be related with the live environmental information of the Earth.
 By sharing this digital information, we will be able to create new applications, which can contribute to safety and effective space (environment).
 Some applications, such as basic information for the protection of environment (e.g., a heat-island phenomena in metropolitan), educational material, public service, public safety or business applications, could use the common digital information for different purposes.
-Figure 3 shows the overview architecture of Live E! project.
-The followings are the working agenda of Live E! project.
+The followings are the working agenda of Live E! project. - (1) By the installation of larger number of digital sensor nodes, the environmental information can be richer and finer, i.e, connectivity is own rewards. - (2) Every individual and every organization should recognize all has the responsibility on the preservation and improvement of global environment and should think all must contribute. - (3) We could give away the ownership on the digital (raw) data for the public, and let them available for all the people on the Internet or on the globe.